Focalin (dexmethylphenidate hydrochloride) is a prescription drug primarily used to treat attention-deficit/hyperactivity disorder (ADHD).

-Because of its stimulant effects, it is an effective treatment for people with narcolepsy.
+Because it is a stimulant, it is an effective treatment for people with narcolepsy.
 When abused or used recreationally, such as through snorting, this drug can produce feelings of high energy and euphoria.

 Why Would A Person Snort Focalin XR?